Johnny0121/README/README.md

 - :sunrise_over_mountains: Mountaineering and Bouldering
 - :tennis: Badminton

-I've got 5 League of Legends hardstuck MMR smurf accounts.
+I've got 5 League of Legends hardstuck MMR smurf accounts and suck at being imposter in Among Us.

 ## Where else can I go?
 - :iphone: I've got a personal website that you can check out at [johnny-le.me](https://www.johnny-le.me)

 ## My dreams
-- I want my code to be cleaner than cillit bang
+- Become an expert in data structures
-- Become a senior developer and a mentor
+- Become a senior developer and mentor
-- Open a coffee shop when I retire
+- Open a coffee shop
+- Have an army of junior developers at my command

 ## Contacts